College of Education > Student Resources > Student Employment, Licensure, & Careers > Student Employment

 Graduate Assistantships

-Applications for each academic year are accepted February 1 – April 15 prior to the Fall start date of the position.
+Applications for each academic year are accepted February 1–April 15 prior to the fall start date of the position.
 Please see application section for more information.

 Application Requirements